-Marketing automation software serves two primary functions: It completes mundane and repetitive tasks through templated workflows, and it integrates all marketing channels into one seamless program.
+Marketing automation software serves two primary functions: It completes mundane and repetitive tasks through automated workflows, and it integrates all marketing channels into one seamless program.
 Its many integrations include dedicated platforms for email, social media and analytics.
 The system tracks multiple simultaneous schedules and reports the effectiveness of all marketing activities through three core operations.

-Marketing campaigns continue to grow in complexity, with an increasing number of digital touchpoints.
+Marketing campaigns continue to grow in complexity, with an increasing number of digital touch points.
 Users of marketing automation software can view campaign timelines in accessible visual interfaces.
 The customer journey can also be viewed as a road map to help marketers identify the engagement path taken by their customers.

 “[It’s an] opportunity to be more aligned with your sales organization,” Simmons told Business News Daily.
 “The alignment piece also speeds up the opportunity phase, and the salesperson is able to engage in a better and more meaningful way.”

 A cohesive marketing plan empowers a business to better reach its goals.
-Visual builders and comprehensive integrations help marketing automation software support those plans, with projections and research based on quantitative and qualitative data.
+Visual builders and comprehensive integrations help marketing automation software support those plans with projections and research based on quantitative and qualitative data.
 Simple visual road maps offer a transparent “full picture” that can help achieve buy-in from leadership unfamiliar with certain marketing practices.

 Automating tasks such as email scheduling and lead generation allows your marketing team to focus on activities requiring critical thought.
 Because many automated tasks involve manual data entry, automation also mitigates human error that can require so much time to fix.
 These savings can scale with the growth of your business as the size of your marketing team and the scope of their campaigns evolve.

-Jonathan Herrick, CEO of Benchmark, said companies should automate “non-revenue-producing tasks” and keep the strategic focus on their personalization efforts.
+Jonathan Herrick, CEO of Benchmark, said that companies should automate “non-revenue-producing tasks” and keep the strategic focus on their personalization efforts.

 “Automation at its finest really delivers a human element to your customers,” Herrick said.
 “It can really help you to spend your time where you need to, which is building relationships and growing your business to its full potential.”

-The synergized feedback and connections between all of the channels can increase the individual value of each through personalization.
+The synergized feedback and connections between all of your marketing channels can increase the individual value of each through personalization.
 Unique strategies can be implemented across every network without fearing that the customer might miss the one most effective for them.
 Whichever platform they currently use directs them toward others that are relevant to them, where they will encounter each customized message.